consultnn/yii2-mongodb-embedded/README.md

 ===============================================================

 * Add attribute with name starting with underscore to model.
-* Add "safe" validation rule for attribute without underscore in name..
+* Add "safe" validation rule for attribute without underscore in name.
 * Use attribute without underscore in name in forms or views
 ~~~
 'address' => [